Travel Nurse Salary Trends for 2026

 • ACLS, PALS, or specialty certifications (often required depending on unit)

-• Strong clinical judgment and critical thinking skills
+• Strong clinical judgment and critical thinking skills.

-Skills Employers Look For
+Skills Employers Look For in Travel Nurse Job Description

-• Rapid adaptability
+• Rapid adaptability and quick onboarding.

-• Strong assessment skills
+• Strong assessment skills and patient care management.

-• Time management
+• Time management and multi-tasking capabilities.

-• EMR proficiency
+• EMR proficiency.

-• Clear communication
+• Clear communication and documentation skills.

-• Ability to perform under pressure
+• Ability to perform under pressure.

 What Makes Travel Nursing Different?